 Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
 They draw up and maintain a full list of all rateable values.

 The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
 For the revaluation that came into effect on 1st April 2017, this date was set as 1st April 2015.

 The valuation officer may alter the value if circumstances change.
-The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.
-Full details on your rights of appeal are available from the Valuation Office Agency.
+The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong, through the reformed Check, Challenge, Appeal (CCA) process introduced in April 2017.
+Full details on the CCA process are available from the Valuation Office Agency or from www.gov.uk .
 Your billing authority can only backdate any business rates rebate to the date from which any change to the list is to have effect.

 Further information about the grounds on which appeals may be made and the process for doing so can be found on the www.gov.uk website or obtained from your local valuation office.

 All rateable values are reassessed at a general revaluation.
 The most recent revaluation took effect from 1st April 2017.
 Revaluations make sure each ratepayer pays their fair contribution and no more, by ensuring that the share of the national rates bill paid by any one ratepayer reflects changes over time in the value of their property relative to others.